m3hdi-i/linux-kernel-networking-stack/README.md

 # linux-kernel-networking-stack

-In this project, We're going to evaluate the performance of the Linux kernel's network functions in two parts: send flow and receive flow, using eBPF.
+In this project, We're going to trace and evaluate the performance of the Linux kernel's network functions in two parts: send flow and receive flow, using eBPF.
 <br/>

 **Table of contents:**